AckerlyXu/heima/articles/azure-resource-manager/resource-group-overview.md

 For more suggestions about designing your templates, see [Patterns for designing Azure Resource Manager templates](best-practices-resource-manager-design-templates.md).
 For information about nested templates, see [Using linked templates with Azure Resource Manager](resource-group-linked-templates.md).

-For a four part series about automating deployment, see [Automating application deployments to Azure Virtual Machines](../virtual-machines/windows/dotnet-core-1-landing.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).
-This series covers application architecture, access and security, availability and scale, and application deployment.

 Azure Resource Manager analyzes dependencies to ensure resources are created in the correct order.
 If one resource relies on a value from another resource (such as a virtual machine needing a storage account for disks), you set a dependency.
 For more information, see [Defining dependencies in Azure Resource Manager templates](resource-group-define-dependencies.md).

 You can also use the template for updates to the infrastructure.
 For example, you can add a resource to your solution and add configuration rules for the resources that are already deployed.
 If the template specifies creating a resource but that resource already exists, Azure Resource Manager performs an update instead of creating a new asset.
 Azure Resource Manager updates the existing asset to the same state as it would be as new.